-The Consumer Privacy Protection Act would take the place of Part 1 of PIPEDA and would include significant changes to permitted information handling practices, establish additional rights to individuals and increase the powers of the Office of the Privacy Commissioner of Canada.
-The Personal Information and Data Protection Tribunal Act, when in force and effect, would establish an administrative tribunal to hear appeals of certain decisions made by the Privacy Commissioner under the Consumer Privacy Protection Act and impose penalties for the contravention of certain provisions of that Act.
+In the draft form, the CPPA would take the place of Part 1 of PIPEDA and would include significant changes to permitted information handling practices, establish additional rights to individuals and increase the powers of the Office of the Privacy Commissioner of Canada.
+The PIDPTA, when in force and effect, would establish an administrative tribunal to hear appeals of certain decisions made by the privacy commissioner under the CPPA and impose penalties for the contravention of certain provisions of that Act.
 AIDA regulates international and interprovincial trade and commerce in artificial intelligence systems by requiring that certain persons adopt measures to mitigate risks of harm and biased output related to high-impact artificial intelligence systems.

-AIDA mandates public reporting of AI systems and risks in certain instances and authorizes the Minister to order the production of records related to artificial intelligence systems.
-AIDA also establishes prohibitions related to the possession or use of illegally obtained personal information for the purpose of designing, developing, using or making available for use an artificial intelligence system, and to the making available for use of an artificial intelligence system if its use causes serious harm to individuals.
+AIDA would have mandated public reporting of AI systems and risks in certain instances and authorizes the Minister to order the production of records related to artificial intelligence systems.
+AIDA would have also established prohibitions related to the possession or use of illegally obtained personal information for the purpose of designing, developing, using or making available for use an artificial intelligence system, and to the making available for use of an artificial intelligence system if its use causes serious harm to individuals.
+There were significant challenges to the AIDA as drafted, due in part to the vagueness of its application.

-In November 2023, the federal government proposed amendments to AIDA, which include the following:
+In November 2023, the federal government proposed amendments to AIDA, which we believe will be captured in some manner under new AI legislation introduced by the current government.
+The proposed amendments include:

-- A new definition of "artificial intelligence systems" that takes after the definition of the Organization of Economic Co-operation and Development, and a new definition of "machine learning model." - An initial list of high-impact AI systems, such as content moderation and prioritization on communications platforms (e.g., social media search engines), employment-related and decisions, biometric information processing, healthcare and emergency services and law enforcement. - New powers for the Artificial Intelligence • and Data Commissioner, such as inspections, audits and compelling companies to produce assessments required under AIDA. - Alignment of AIDA with the European Union's Artificial Intelligence Act ("EU AI Act").
+- a new definition of "artificial intelligence systems" that takes after the definition of the Organization of Economic Co-operation and Development, and a new definition of "machine learning model"; - an initial list of high-impact AI systems, such as content moderation and prioritization on communications platforms (e.g., social media and search engines), employment-related decisions, biometric information processing, healthcare and emergency services and law enforcement;

+- new powers for the Artificial Intelligence and Data Commissioner, such as inspections, audits and compelling companies to produce assessments required under AIDA; and - alignment of AIDA with the European Union's Artificial Intelligence Act ("EU AI Act").